KS1/HW09-READMEGenerator-Notworking/output/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)
 * [License](#License)
+## Screenshot
+![Screenshot](readme-generator-screenshot.png)
 readme-generator-screenshot.png

-![Screenshot](readme-generator-screenshot.png)
 ## Installation Instructions

                 1. git clone this repo.

                 2. Run npm install on your command line to install the package.json package dependency on your local machine by typing npm init.